Links to, and reviews of, computer euchre, from

 practice.
 (Note: The Euchre Lab does not

-work well on later versions of Netscape; use
+work well on some versions of Firefox; try

 Internet Explorer.
 It worked fine on Netscape